gsknnft/bigint-buffer/src/conversion/src/docs/index.md

 - standard and url-safe base64 with and without padding.

 It provides a common interface for the conversions that works for both **node.js** and **native javascript**.

+**New in 1.4.5:**
+- FixedPoint utilities for high-precision math and conversions
+- Native bindings included in `build/Release/` out of the box
+- Improved JS fallback for environments without native support

 > Note that there is not a directly visible `TypedArray()` constructor, but a set of typed array ones: `Int8Array()`, `Uint8Array()`, `Uint8ClampedArray()`, `Int16Array()`, `Uint16Array()`, `Int32Array()`, `Uint32Array()`, `Float32Array()`, `Float64Array()`, `BigInt64Array()`, `BigUint64Array()`.